Heath Sims: Wrestling

 Sim's Father was a freestyle wrestler who competed in the 1972 Olympic trials.
-As a ninth grader Sims began training with the San Clemente Jets, an amateur wrestling club where kids from all over California came to learn freestyle and Greco-Roman techniques.
+As a ninth grader Sims began training with the San Clemente Jets, which became the California Jets an amateur wrestling club where kids from all over California came to learn freestyle and Greco-Roman techniques.
 He won state championships in 1988 and 1989 but instead of going to college and continuing a freestyle career, Sims decided to keep wrestling in the Greco style.
 He became a junior national team member in 1989 and a world team member in 1990.

 In 1996 he quit wrestling in order to work for a computer company but he missed the competition and began to practice again, finishing third at the 1998 U.S. World Team trials.
 However, in 1999 while he was training at the U.S. Olympic facilities in Colorado Springs Sims flew his snowboard off a mountainside and had to be transported off the mountain by helicopter.
 His kidney and spleen had been lacerated and his kidney had been nearly severed.
-He also was a two-time All-American for Cerritos Junior College in California finishing 1st in 1998 and 2nd in 1999 at the JC tournament losing to Arsen Aleksanyan of Moorpark Junior College in the finals.
+He also was a two-time All-American for Cerritos Junior College in California finishing 1st in 1998 and 2nd in 1999 at the JC tournament losing to Arsen Aleksanyan of Moorpark Junior College in the finals 2-1.

 Sims worked delivering groceries for a while but defied doctors orders to start wrestling again.
 He went to the Olympic Trials and in the best-of-three finals, Sims beat Chris Saba of Colorado Springs, 5-2, in the first match.
 Saba won the second match, 4-0.
 Sims won the final match, 3-1 to make the Olympic team.